 The activities and facilities

 There are two pools on the grounds, the Lush Pool and the Sun Pool.
 The Sun Pool is in a more secluded area in the back of the property.
-The Lush Pool sits aside the restaurant, with trees filling the view, and flowering branches overhanging the pool.
+The Lush Pool sits along the restaurant, with trees filling the view, and flowering branches overhanging the pool.
 There is also a gym onsite with everything you need to maintain your workout routine.
 Bamboo bicycles are available to borrow.

 The Pavilion’s staff were professional and helpful at every turn.
 Some have been trained and brought in through Phnom Penh based NGOs that specialise in hospitality training.
 They are able to work their way up internally to positions within the hotel, gaining hands-on experience in a luxury setting.
 The staff provide an atmosphere of stress-free relaxation by taking care of the details.